hltcoe/concrete-python/CONTRIBUTING.rst

    includes unit tests, integration tests, and style checks; if it fails, please find the error in the build log, fix it, and try again.
+8. Add a line to ``CHANGELOG`` under the current version-in-progress describing your changes simply and concisely.
-8. If you've made multiple commits, please squash them and ``git push -f`` to the feature branch.
+9. If you've made multiple commits, please squash them and ``git push -f`` to the feature branch.
-9. Create a merge request for your feature branch into ``master``, referencing the Gitlab issue.
+10. Create a merge request for your feature branch into ``master``, referencing the Gitlab issue.

 For maintainers